patricklafrance/wmfnext-shell/README.md

 }
 ```

-You can start the application and you'll have an home page.
+👉 Start the application and you'll have an home page.

 👉 But the home page is a local page of the host application, nothing special here!
 To start rendering remote pages we have a few other additions to make in the `<App />` component and the `bootstrap.tsx` file.